PuneetGopinath/Sanitizers/docs/getting-started.md

 <link rel="stylesheet" href="../css/main.css" />

-Get started with BK Sanitizers, the library for sanitizing all types of user input in php.
+Get started with BK Sanitizers, the library for sanitizing all types of user input in PHP.

 ## Introduction

 A Web Sanitizer is used to prevent XSS attacks.
-Not only that to prevent XSS, we also need to validate all sanitized user input.
+Not only Sanitizers are enough to prevent XSS, we also need to validate all sanitized user input.

 Sanitization is one of the most important topic of web security or cybersecurity.